Ever thought about how filthy your smartphone is before holding up to your face or snapping a picture of that tasty treat to share on Instagram?

 Wash Your Hands

-Protect your phone or tablet with a quality case that is specifically designed to withstand everyday knocks and drops, and is water resistant.
-Otterbox and Trident are just two of several good brands to consider.
+Protect your phone or tablet with a quality case that is specifically designed to withstand everyday knocks and drops.

 Apply A Screen Protector